 Provides a recording of the 2018 Child Welfare Virtual Expo session on secondary traumatic stress in the workforce and links to worksheets, resources, and a PDF of the presentation.
 This learning module requires a free account with CapLEARN.
 To access this resource: 1) Register for an account, 2) search for “2018 Child Welfare Virtual Expo: Fostering a Healthy Workforce” in the Course Catalog, 3) enroll in the course, and 4) navigate to Session 5 on the left-hand side of the screen.

 Supporting Child Welfare Staff: The Critical First Three Months [Webinar]

-Children’s Bureau & Child Abuse and Neglect Technical Assistance and Strategic Dissemination Center (2018)
+U.S. Department of Health and Human Services, Administration for Children and Families, Children’s Bureau & Child Abuse and Neglect Technical Assistance and Strategic Dissemination Center (2018)

 Reviews the importance of the first 3 months of employment for child welfare workers, with a focus on agencies highlighting what secondary traumatic stress (STS) is to new workers and reducing organizational stressors to reduce turnover.
 The webinar walks through infusing information and support related to STS into each phase of employment, including hiring, orientation, training, the first few months, and beyond.

 Using the Secondary Traumatic Stress Core Competencies in Trauma-Informed Supervision (PDF - 2,324 KB)

 National Child Traumatic Stress Network (2018)

 Outlines nine core competencies for supervisors providing support to workers at risk for secondary traumatic stress.
 It can be used by individual supervisors to assess knowledge and help identify resources based on the results, as well as by organizations to guide their supervisors in a self-evaluation of the competencies.
 The information within the tool can also be used to identify needed resources and develop training.